uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/algorithms-problems-and-speed-limits.md

 Having a rough idea of the complexity of a problem helps you to estimate how long it's likely to take.
 For example, if you write a program and run it with a simple input, but it doesn't finish after 10 minutes, should you quit, or is it about to finish?
-It's better if you can estimate the number of steps it needs to make, and then {glossary-link term="extrapolate"}extrapolate{glossary-link end} from the time it takes other programs to find related solutions.
+It's better if you can estimate the number of steps it needs to make, and then {glossary-link term="extrapolation"}extrapolate{glossary-link end} from the time it takes other programs to find related solutions.

 {comment If the paragraphs above turned into a section, then the following ones should stay in a box - they are going somewhat further than is necessary.}